She shared her experience on the American newspaper Business Insider .

 The waiting area on the upper level has plenty of seating.
 Large boards displaying train departure times can be found on both the first and second floors of the station.

-There are three routes in total: Hanoi to Ho Chi Minh City, Hanoi to Hai Phong and Hanoi to Sa Pa, the third of which we will soon board.
+There are three routes in operation: Hanoi to Ho Chi Minh City, Hanoi to Hai Phong and Hanoi to Sa Pa, the third of which we will soon board.

-The disadvantage of the station is that there are no elevators or escalators to pull luggage, fortunately, we brought light luggage and could pull the two wheels and backpack over the overpass or down the stairs.
+The disadvantage of the station is that there are no elevators or escalators to drag luggage, luckily we brought light luggage and could drag two wheels and backpacks over the overpass or down the stairs.

 The boarding procedure was simple.
 A staff member was waiting outside the carriage and after checking our tickets, he led the four of us onto the train.

-Passing by the open doors, I peeked inside the other cabins.
-Some had king-size beds, while others had two sets of bunk beds.
-We booked the latter for a ridiculously low price—$155 for four people.
+Passing the open doors, I peeked inside the other cabins.
+Some had king-sized beds, while others had two sets of bunk beds.
+We booked the latter for a ridiculously low price – $155 for four people.

 Passengers can choose to book a whole room if they are willing to pay or just a bunk bed, which can be a great way to meet new fellow travelers.